BearHuddleston/PipelineIQ/README.md

 ## Prerequisites

 - Docker and Docker Compose (for containerized deployment)
-- Go 1.16 or higher (for local development)
+- Go 1.23 or higher (for local development)
-- Node.js and npm/yarn (for local frontend development)
+- Node.js 18+ and npm/yarn (for local frontend development)
 - PostgreSQL database (or use the containerized version)
+- OpenAI API key for LLM functionality

 ## Environment Variables